UniversalDependencies/docs/_ltg/index.md

 # UD for Latgalian <span class="flagspan"><img class="flag" src="../../flags/svg/LV-LTG.svg" /></span>

 It is important to note that currently UD guidelines for annotating Latgalian is in a very early stage as not much text has been annotated yet.
+Currently these guidelines are strongly based on Latvian guidelines and everything not described here is assumed to be annotated similarly as Latvian.
+**NB** This is subject to change when more texts will be annotated.

 ## Tokenization and Word Segmentation